Azure/terraform-provider-azapi/website/docs/index.html.markdown

 * `default_tags` - (Optional) A mapping of tags which should be assigned to the azure resource as default tags. `tags` in each resource block can override the `default_tags`.

+* `default_location` - (Optional) The default Azure Region where the azure resource should exist. `location` in each resource block can override the `default_location`.
+Changing this forces new resources to be created.
 ---

 When authenticating as a Service Principal using a Client Certificate, the following fields can be set: